leanprover/SampCert/README.md

 #### LocalDP

 The files in this folder provide a variety of definitions to support the local model of differential privacy.
 We create a definition of differential privacy that is parametrized by a neighbour relation, thus generalizing the SampCert definition.
-For the local model, we use the 'DP_withUpdateNeighbour' definition of neighboring datasets, which considers two lists two be neighbouring if they differ in the update of a single entry.
+For the local model, we use the 'DP_withUpdateNeighbour' definition of neighboring datasets, which considers two lists to be neighbouring if they differ in the update of a single entry.

 We also show that if an $\epsilon$-local randomizer is extended to a dataset via monadic map, the resulting algorithm is $\epsilon$-differentially private.
 This is proven in `LocalDP_toDataset.`